 My wife was in serious pain when she past-away.
 I was aware that while she was in pain and close to death she was also having to accept losing her family.
 It hurt us then and it will always hurt.
 My wife is the heart of our family deeply loved she took part of me with her and I gave it gladly.

-A Life Cut Short, but Never Forgotten
+A Life Cut Short, But Never Forgotten

 Losing my wife to cancer has been one of the most challenging experiences of our lives, but it has also made us stronger and more compassionate.
 I myself will always remember the years we had together and the memories we created during our journey.